heliosdesign/helios-audio-mixer/README.md

 #### iOS 7

 iOS 6 supports the Web Audio API and it works pretty well. iOS 7 "supports" the Web Audio API, but it’s very unstable.
 Web apps that worked perfectly on iOS 6 will crash in under a minute on iOS 7.
-Unfortunately Apple won’t allow alternative web rendering engines, so this library falls back to HTML5 for iOS 7.
+Unfortunately Apple won’t allow alternative web rendering engines, so this library falls back to HTML5 on iOS 7.

-#### Volume Control
+#### iOS Volume Control

-iOS *does not* support volume control for HTML5 audio elements.
+iOS does *not* support volume control for HTML5 audio elements.
 The reasoning is that the user should be able to control the volume with the OS-level volume control.
 Apparently in Apple-land nobody could ever possibly want to layer two tracks, or fade anything in or out, ever.